samblissard/coffee-journal/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+To run the application on docker:

+1st Step:

+Build image using dockerfile

+'DOCKER_BUILDKIT=1 docker build -t angularcoffee:test .'

+2nd Step:

+'docker run -it -p 8081:80 angularcoffee:test'

+website will be available on localhost:8081

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).